Extending the Law of Intersegmental Coordination: Implications for Powered Prosthetic Controls: Methods

 \subsection{Transforming Joint Angles To Elevation Angles}

-Elevation angles have been used to analyze intersegmental coordination.
-However, these studies have traditionally computed elevation angles directly from surface markers to approximate segment axes.
-This creates a computational challenge that skips the use of established motion capture software, and is inconsistent with standard definitions of anatomical joint angles and joint center estimates.
+Elevation angles have been used to analyze intersegmental coordination; however, these studies typically compute elevation angles directly from surface markers to approximate segment axes.
+Without using motion capture software, this creates a computational challenge, and may be inconsistent with standard definitions of anatomical joint angles and joint center estimates.
 Moreover, this leads to challenges in making broader comparisons about intersegmental coordination, as most human gait studies present data in terms of joint angles.
 Therefore, a general method to compute elevation angles from previously published joint angle data was needed.
 Our algorithm utilizes 3D anatomical angles computed by motion capture systems to estimate the elevation angles of the leg segments.
 This transformation between joint and elevation angles also provides an analytical method for transforming velocities and moments into an elevation coordinate frame, which will be shown in \cref{sec:elevJacobian}.

 We denote the flexion angle as \(\phi\), the adduction angle as \(\delta\), and the rotation angle as \(\rho\), with the lower script to represent the corresponding joint (i.e., knee flexion \(\phi_k\) and hip internal rotation as \(\rho_h\)).
 Given the pelvis absolute angles ($\phi_p, \delta_p, \rho_p $) with respect to a subject global reference frame (following ISB recommendations \cite{wu_isb_1995}), the orientation of the pelvis segment frame ($R_p$) is found by the intrinsic multiplication of rotation matrices in the conventional order for the pelvis (Pelvic Tilt, Obliquity, Rotation).